tlamarre91/aoe2-demo/README.md

 * Adding new civilizations to the list
 * Updating civilizations
 * Deleting civilizations
-* Reinitializing the list to mirror [age-of-empires-2-api.herokuapp.com/api/v1/civilizations](https://age-of-empires-2-api.herokuapp.com/api/v1/civilizations)
+* Reinitializing the list to mirror [age-of-empires-2-api.herokuapp.com/api/v1/civilizations](https://age-of-empires-2-api.herokuapp.com/api/v1/civilizations) or, alternatively, the file `public/civilizations.json`.

 ## Notes
 * Before running locally, make sure PostgreSQL is running, with a database called "aoe2".
 After database is created, run `php artisan migrate:fresh` to set up the database schema.
 Then you can run the server with `php artisan serve`.
 * Also before running locally, build the frontend with `npm run dev` (or continuously rebuild changes with `npm run watch`, or for production run `npm run prod`).
+* The app at [age-of-empires-2-api.herokuapp.com/api/v1/civilizations](https://age-of-empires-2-api.herokuapp.com/api/v1/civilizations) actually went down recently.
+(I don't think that was my fault...)
+Consequently, I added a feature to reinitialize the database from the JSON file at `public/civilizations.json`.